 be affected by external events, internal flooding, or containment integrity.

 Paragraph (a)(4) requires management of the resultant risk using insights from the assessment.
 Therefore, licensee risk assessments should properly determine the risk impact of planned maintenance configurations to allow effective implementation of RMAs to limit any potential risk increase when maintenance activities are actually being performed.
 Although the level of complexity in an assessment would be expected to differ from plant to plant, as well as from configuration to configuration within a given plant, it is expected that licensee risk assessments would provide insights for identifying risk-significant activities and minimizing their durations.
 In general, the following two types of licensee performance deficiencies in meeting (a)(4) requirements can be defined.
+(Also see NRC Enforcement Manual, Part II-2, Sections 2.1.11.D and 2.1.11.1D, “Paragraph (a)(4).)

 01.01 Failure to Perform an Adequate Risk Assessment